lizishvelidze/FinalProject/README.md

 # Loan API
-The Loan Management API is a system designed to manage loan applications, user registrations, account management for both regular users and accountants, and loan-related operations.
-It allows users to register, apply for loans, and view their profiles, while accountants can manage loan statuses and block users.
+Loan API is a system designed to manage loan applications, user registrations, account management for both regular users and accountants, and loan-related operations.
+It allows users to register, login, apply for loans and view their profiles, while accountants can manage loan statuses and block users.

 ## Features
 * User Registration & Login: Users and accountants can register and log in.

-* Loan Management: Accountants can view all loans, update their statuses, and delete loans.
+* Loan Management: Accountants can view all loans, update their statuses, block them and delete loans.

 * User Profile Management: Both users and accountants can access user profiles.